All investor lists > Seed

 • Prepping for Series A: Establishing the foundation for larger-scale growth and future funding rounds.

-When are you ready to raise a seed round?
+Is my startup ready to raise a seed funding round?

 A lot of founders jump into raising before they’re truly ready.
-The best time to raise seed is when you can show momentum—whether that’s product progress, market pull, or team strength.
+The best time to raise capital from seed investors is when you can show momentum—whether that’s product progress, market pull, or team strength.

 • You’ve validated demand with early users or customers